-Our PCC-GCMC method significantly refines our approach to developing MLIPs for modeling extensive defects, serving as a critical supplement to both EIP-AL and OTF-AL. This method departs from the conventional approach used in the MLIP-3 package \cite{Podryabinkin2023}, which involves adding a vacuum layer to minimize image interactions—a process that proves inefficient due to the limited use of LAEs, with most being near the surface (Fig. \ref{fig2}a).
-Additionally, this traditional approach requires further DFT calculations for each LAED using the Gamma point, a necessity due to the increased box size following the introduction of the vacuum layer.
-This complicates the training process because of the resulting inconsistent Kpoint density (Fig. \ref{fig2}b).
-In contrast, PCC-GCMC streamlines the creation of periodic configurations that are immediately integrated into the training dataset following DFT calculations, enhancing the dataset's relevance, as discussed in Fig. \ref{fig2} and Fig. \ref{S2}.
-Specifically, This method avoids the use of a vacuum layer, circumventing issues with surface atoms.
-By selecting only the lowest-energy configurations from PCC-GCMC, we ensure that all LAEs in these configurations are physically pertinent to the central LAED.
-The introduction of atoms in this process could yield perfect lattice or related defect structures (Fig. \ref{S1}), or more likely, identify previously unrecognized defects that improve the transferability of the developed MLIP (Fig. \ref{S2}).
+Our PCC-GCMC method significantly refines our approach to developing MLIPs for modeling extensive defects, serving as a critical supplement to both EIP-GS and OTF-AL. This method departs from the conventional approach used in the MLIP-3 package \cite{Podryabinkin2023}, which involves adding a vacuum layer to minimize image interactions—a process that proves inefficient due to the limited use of LAEs, with most being near the surface (Fig. \ref{fig2}a).
+In contrast, PCC-GCMC streamlines the creation of periodic configurations that are immediately integrated into the training dataset following DFT calculations, enhancing the dataset's relevance, as discussed in Fig. \ref{fig2}.
+Specifically, this method avoids the use of a vacuum layer, circumventing issues with surface atoms.
+The introduction of atoms in this process could yield perfect lattice or related defect structures (Fig. \ref{fig2}a), or more likely, identify previously unrecognized defects that improve the transferability of the developed MLIP (Fig. \ref{fig4}).